 CUET 2026 Exam Pattern Subject List - Section II

-There are a total of 23 subjects in section II (domain subjects).
-Previously, 29, 6 subjects were removed in 2025.
-The final list of 23 domain subjects from section II is as follows:
+There are a total of 23 subjects in Section II (domain subjects).
+Previously, 29 domain subjects were available; 6 were removed in 2025, leaving the current list of 23 domain subjects as follows:

 Accountancy/Bookkeeping |